 So, if not in those who overcome Christianity, where then is the “intuitive man” in this work?
 As mentioned earlier, this work instead refers to the “thinkers,” and rather than associating them with the German art culture Nietzsche had by now denounced, they are to seek out a multiplicity of wills: “the more affects we are able to put into words about a thing, the more eyes, various eyes we are able to use for the same thing, the more complete will be our ‘concept’ of the thing, our ‘objectivity'” (87).

 One is reminded here of Mikhail Bakhtin’s formulation of heteroglossia in the discourses of a text; here too one sees value in experiential breadth.
-While this figure, like the “intuitive man,” is able to see the faulty foundations of all truth, he would not perhaps be susceptible to the same seeming stupor, as his lot is not that of some kind of instinctless animal, but a human restored to its proper animal instinct, expressive of the will-to-power.
+While this figure, like the “intuitive man,” is able to see the faulty foundations of all truth, they would not perhaps be susceptible to the same seeming stupor, as their lot is not that of some kind of instinctless animal, but a human restored to its proper animal instinct, expressive of the will-to-power.

 Ultimately, Friedrich Nietzsche concludes that humanity, which he holds as ever is attached to a thoroughly flawed idea called truth, is actively repressing its will-to-power.
-This notion is absent from “On Truth and Lies” because it is a formula of the later Nietzsche.
+This formula is absent from “On Truth and Lies” because it is a formula of the later Nietzsche.

 Another difference between these texts is the method of argumentation, with the earlier text still holding to some strictures of academia in building its case and the later text immersed in Nietzsche’s ‘aphoristic style.’
 This difference accounts for the minutiae of the case against language to be found in the earlier essay as well as the sweeping authoritative claims to be found in the later book.